Well, that was a full month, wasn’t it? April 2020 was a bitch.

 Combat readiness was one thing, but many of the measures made no sense.
 It was almost like they had to maintain a level of stress and inconvenience, for lack of anything else to do.

-In the spirit of taking this thing seriously, I was asked by my employer to continue maximizing my exposure to the virus by trudging from my peaceful, disease-free home to the place where I was required to situate my physical meat mass in exchange for money, taking trains used by thousands of people each day, commuting to a virus hot spot where everyone had an elevated sense of fear – all after having clearly demonstrated my ability to connect and fulfill my responsibilities from home.
+In the spirit of taking this thing seriously, I was asked by my employer to continue maximizing my exposure to the virus by leaving my peaceful, disease-free home each morning and returning to the place where I was required to situate my physical meat mass in exchange for money, taking trains used by thousands of people each day, commuting to a virus hot spot where everyone had an elevated sense of fear – all after having clearly demonstrated my ability to connect and fulfill my responsibilities from home.
 It was a classic “hurry up and wait” situation, except for me it was “shelter in place and come to work”.

 It had always seemed like a huge chunk of my job was to endure massive volumes of ridiculous bullshit, but now the bullshit had reached heights I had never before seen.